-Tips for Fitness Businesses to Maximize Profit on Black Friday and Small Business Saturday
+Tips for Fitness Businesses to Maximise Profit on Black Friday and Small Business Saturday

-While 2020 has certainly presented your fitness business with quite a few challenges, there’s some good news on the horizon—the holiday season is just around the corner.
-Even though you may have faced the difficulties of going through multiple openings and closings, running specials for Black Friday and Small Business Saturday can help you earn more revenue before year’s end.
+While 2021 has still presented your fitness business with a few challenges, there’s some good news on the horizon—the holiday season is just around the corner.
+This time of year presents you with the opportunity to increase revenue before year's end by running specials for Black Friday and Small Business Saturday.

-Black Friday and Small Business Saturday take place on November 27 and November 28, respectively, which means your fitness business should be nailing down a plan to take advantage of this time of year.
+Black Friday and Small Business Saturday take place on November 26 and November 27, respectively, which means your fitness business should be nailing down a plan to take advantage of these lucrative shopping holidays.

 As we all know, Black Friday is notorious for encouraging savvy shoppers to purchase the perfect gifts for loved ones.
 And Small Business Saturday?
 Well, this day was created for entrepreneurs like yourself.
 On this day, the entire nation comes together with one purpose in mind—supporting and celebrating small businesses.